Torchport Airport

-The Torchport Airport, also known as the Torchport Airpark, (FAA LID: 59M) is a privately owned, public use airport located 3 miles south of Eastport, Michigan.
+The Torchport Airport, also known as the Torchport Airpark, (FAA LID: 59M) is a privately owned, public use airport located three miles south of Eastport, Michigan.
 It is at an elevation of 640 ft (195 m).
 The airport is located on Torch Lake between Charlevoix and Traverse City.

 History

 The airport's original owners intended to develop the property into a residential airpark, and the airport was approved as a residential airpark in the 1990s.
 But the plans failed to come to fruition, so theirs is the only house at the airport.
 The airport's original owners sold it in 2017 to new owners, who began moving towards building out the airport as a proper airpark.

 Facilities and aircraft

 The airport has two runways.
-Runway 9/27 is an asphalt paved 3000 x 75 ft (1006 x 22 m), and runway 4/22 is a turf 2400 x 100 ft (732 x 30 m).
+Runway 9/27 is an asphalt paved 3000 × 75 ft (1006 × 22 m), and runway 4/22 is a turf 2400 × 100 ft (732 × 30 m).

 For the 12-month period ending December 31, 2021, the airport has 804 aircraft operations, an average of 67 per month.
 It is entirely general aviation.
-For the same time period, there are 7 aircraft based on the field: 5 single-engine airplanes and 2 ultralights.
+For the same time period, there are seven aircraft based on the field: five single-engine airplanes and two ultralights.